gmcastil/vimrc/doc/log.md

      thing I do.
 Delete all the text in the line and then replace it, but starting at `^` instead of the beginning of the line (e.g., changing a port or an indented line of code...yes, I do **that** all of the time).

+5. Interesting example of using `*` to search for all instances of a word, then `cw` to change the word, followed by `n` to go to the next one, and using `.` to repeat the last change.

+   Today use:
+   - Big WORD navigation instead of just words.
+   - More reminders to use marks
+   - Changed my leader key to space today